maseelshah22/FantasyFootballProject/README.md

 # Football Data Scraper 🏈

 ## Overview 📋
 Welcome to the Football Data Scraper Repository!
-This project was developed with the intention on trying to find the best players to draft in fantasy football using analytics.
-Users have the ability to select a specific season and positions for data retrieval, as well as the ability for fantasy football performance data to be calculated as well.
-All data is then exported to an excel sheet in the user's download's folder on their computer for data analysis.
-Users can then use this data to help them determine which players they think would be most beneficial for their fantasy football team for the upcoming season!
+This initiative was created to help football fans identify top fantasy football draft picks through the power of analytics.
+Users can conveniently choose a particular season and player positions for data retrieval, with the added feature of calculating fantasy football performance metrics.
+Then, all the data is exported to an Excel sheet, conveniently saved in the user's download folder for in-depth analysis.
+This data can be a valuable resource for users seeking to make informed decisions when selecting players for their fantasy football teams for the upcoming season!

 ## Design 👨‍💻
 This project is a command line interface program written in Java using object oriented programming principles.